February 11, 2026 Webinar Information

 Panelists

-The panelists for the webinar are Stacie Honaker, Esq., the Risk Manager and Privacy Officer for the WVU Health Sciences Center and ex-officio member of the WVNEC Advisory Committee, Suzanne Messenger, Esq., State Long-term Care Ombudsman, WV Bureau of Senior Services, Dan Miller, PhD, Assistant Professor in the Department of Philosophy, West Virginia University, Stephanie Pockl, MD, Assistant Professor of Geriatrics and Palliative Medicine, WVU School of Medicine, and Alvin H. Moss, MD, Professor of Medicine, West Virginia University School of Medicine, and Executive Director of WVNEC.
+The panelists for the webinar are Jennifer Gower, Social Services Policy Specialist, WV Department of Human Services, Katherine Hill, MD, MS, FACS, Assistant Professor, WVU Dept of Surgery and Medicine, Division of General Surgery, Division of Geriatrics, Palliative Medicine & Hospice, Stacie Honaker, Esq., the Risk Manager and Privacy Officer for the WVU Health Sciences Center and ex-officio member of the WVNEC Advisory Committee, Dan Miller, PhD, Assistant Professor in the Department of Philosophy, West Virginia University, and Alvin H. Moss, MD, Professor of Medicine, West Virginia University School of Medicine, and Executive Director of WVNEC.
 They will discuss the multiple clinical, ethical and legal issues in the case and how this conflict could have been avoided.
 Please attend, chat in your questions and comments, and learn answers to your questions and those of others.

 Learning objectives